 Structure.
-In Section 3, we discuss various preliminaries on (micro)architecture, compilation and combinatorial optimization.
-In Section 4, which is the heart of this paper, we describe our approach SLOTHY to the simultaneous optimization of register allocation, instruction scheduling and software pipelining via constraint solving.
-In Section 6, we discuss our instantiations of SLOTHY for Cortex-M55, Cortex-M85 (both Armv8.1-M+Helium) and Cortex-A55 and Cortex-A72 (both AArch64+Neon).
-Section 7 discusses our CP-SAT-based implementation of SLOTHY in Python, and illustrates in a toy example how we see it being used as a development tool.
-Finally, in Sections 8.1, 8.2, 8.3 and 8.4, we work through the examples of the Fast Fourier Transform, Number Theoretic Transform and X25519.
-We conclude with Section 9 containing some reflections and outlook.
+In Section 2, we discuss various preliminaries on (micro)architecture, compilation and superoptimization.
+In Section 3, which is the heart of this paper, we describe our approach SLOTHY to the simultaneous optimization of register allocation, instruction scheduling and software pipelining via constraint solving.
+In Section 4, we discuss our instantiations of SLOTHY for Cortex-M55, Cortex-M85 (both Armv8.1-M+Helium) and Cortex-A55 and Cortex-A72 (both AArch64+Neon).
+Section 5 discusses our CP-SAT-based implementation of SLOTHY in Python, and illustrates in a toy example how we see it being used as a development tool.
+Finally, in Sections 6.1, 6.2, 6.3 and 6.4, we work through the examples of the Fast Fourier Transform, Number Theoretic Transform and X25519.
+We conclude with Section 7 containing some reflections and outlook.